FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 Indicates the state of the DS:

 #.
 Left bubble - Indicates status of the FMS-to-DS link.
 If the team number and DS match, this bubble with be green.
 #.
 Right bubble - Indicates status of the E-stop.
 If this light is green, the E-stop in the Team’s Player Station is up.
 If it is red, the E-stop in the Player Station is down, or the Estop button on FMS has been pressed.
 An E-stop in the down position will cause the amber light in the Team Station to turn on.
-All E-stops need to be in the up position to begin a match.
-Prestarting a match with any E-stop down will prompt a dialog box to be shown indicated in which Player Station the E-stop(s) are down.

    * All E-stops need to be in the up position to begin a match.
 Prestarting a match with any E-stop down will prompt a dialog box to be shown indicated in which Player Station the E-stop(s) are down.

 Robot